 Cango Wildlife Ranch

-The Cheetah Preservation Foundation was founded in 1988, with the principal aim of ensuring the survival of the cheetah and other endangered species, as well as educating visitors about the plight of the these animals.
-This Foundation also gives our visitors the opportunity to become pro-active in the conservation of endangered species, by joining as members or donating and thereby contributing financially to various conservation projects.
-Although we have done over 2 decades worth of great work under this name, we are thrilled to be able to announce that the Cheetah Preservation Foundation is now a non-profit organization!
-Members of the public were invited to pledge per km of Hugo’s journey, or alternatively donate towards the event.
-Funds generated from the specific event are allocated towards constructing more cheetah camps at the Jill Bryden-Fayers Private Cheetah Reserve, whilst a portion of the funds will be donated to Vulpro, The Madagascan Fauna Group, The Cape Leopard Trust and the Endangered Wildlife Trust.
+The Cheetah Preservation Foundation was founded in 1988, with the principal aim of ensuring the survival of the cheetah and other endangered species, as well as educating our visitors about the plight of the these animals.
+The Cheetah Preservation Foundation also gives our visitors the opportunity to become pro-active in the conservation of endangered species, by joining as members and thereby contributing financially to our various conservation projects.